 Bob McNally

-I am, I'm optimistic.
-But like my father used to say when we'd be driving to Cape Cod, and we'd say how much longer daddy until we get there, he would say, it's going to get worse before it gets better.
-But yes, I am optimistic.
+I am optimistic.
+But, like my father used to say when we'd be driving to Cape Cod and we'd ask, "How much longer, Daddy, until we get there?" he would say, "It's going to get worse before it gets better."
+But yes, I'm optimistic.
 The American story is an upward arc.
-Condoleezza Rice said, you know, an arc that bends toward freedom.
-I think we're gonna do the right thing.
-And I think we're going to come out better.
-But we're, it's going to be a pretty wild ride between now and then.
-But yeah, I'm hopeful we got to be optimistic to be an if you're an American.
+Condoleezza Rice said it's an arc that bends toward freedom.
+I think we're going to do the right thing, and I think we're going to come out better.
+But it's going to be a pretty wild ride between now and then.
+Yeah, I'm hopeful.
+You've got to be optimistic to be an American.

 Alan Fleischmann